dewittpe/pkgstr-and-ci/00-slides/talk.md

   * My build process was to always run `setup.R` from a clean R session.

   * Several times I would `fetch` changes that would not run.
-Primary reason, development work polutes your workspace.
+Primary reason, development work pollutes your workspace.
 Code might work in your current interactive session but not in a new session.